 Free Dress: Fridays are non-uniform days and students may wear "free dress."
 The School asks students and parents/guardians to use good judgment so that free dress is appropriate and is not a distraction.
+Ripped jeans and midriff tops are not allowed.

-Guidelines for length of garment, shoes, and notes listed below still apply.
+Guidelines for length of garment, shoes, and notes listed above still apply.
 In addition, t-shirts with inappropriate logos, pictures and/or language are not allowed at School.